autero1/action-terragrunt/README.md

 1. (Merge and release)

 The maintainers for this repo will review your code and provide feedback.
 If everything looks good, they will merge the code and release a new version, which you'll be able to find in the [releases page](../../releases).
+Release process is automated using [release-please](https://github.com/googleapis/release-please).

 ## License